mrsrina/.config/README.md

 also note, this is an entire own thinked brainlet desktop, i did some very stupid stuff, do not use if you do not want explode your rofi configs and foot stuff.....emowmeowmm meow meow

+important stuff: you need to install comic-mono font under `/usr/local/share/fonts` for pinky theme, i will include later here this.

 ### showcases

 #### xdg, initialization and patches